Website icon Xpert.Digital

 • Automation & Digitalization (7%)

-• Health Plans & Benefits Management (7%)
+• Health plans & performance management (7%)

 • Real-World Evidence (RWE) (7%)

-• Special care (4%)
+• Special Care (4%)

-• Pharma supply chain (4%)
+• Pharmaceutical supply chain (4%)

 • Clinical trials (3%)

-This distribution shows that AI-based solutions play a significant role, especially in the areas of clinical intelligence, diagnostics and virtual care.
+This distribution shows that AI-based solutions play a significant role, especially in the areas of clinical intelligence, diagnostics, and virtual care.

 🩺🧠 Application areas of AI in healthcare